rebelsky/sams-assorted-musings-reflections/doug-cutchins-essay.md

 I do like Mark Schneider's suggestion that we go tuition free.
 (Given that we are already giving average financial aid of about $45K/year, that's not a big stretch.)
 Now *that* would be a courageous transformation.
+It also seems to be a good subject for a future essay.
+I wonder if I can find Mark's original proposal?

 ---

-Now that I've responded defensively to Doug's essay, what do I now think?
+Now that I've responded defensively to Doug's essay, what do I discover that I really think?
 I'm bothered that I feel so defensive.
+Doug is clearly good at pushing my buttons (and, clearly, others' buttons).

 I'm surprised that Doug seems so extreme in how he presents things.
 And that's not the Doug I know.
 So, what's up?

 One possibility: Someone hacked Doug's account.
 I don't think that's likely.

 Another possibility: Doug is completely serious.
 Maybe some things happened that really set him off.
 It sounds like some of these issues have been on his mind for years, and so perhaps he reached a tipping point.
 Maybe that tipping point was the treatment of a student or students he knows.
 Maybe it's him thinking about his children.
 I'm not sure.

 A third possibility: Doug is confused at what day of the year it is, and this is an April Fool's essay.
 Certainly, that's implied by some statements like "Especially when men are already lifted up and given unfair advantages by our patriarchal society, what on earth could be a reasonable excuse for why male Grinnellians are performing so poorly?"
-Or perhaps he's just satirizing a certain kind of essay.
+Or perhaps he's become a Trump supporter and he's satirizing feminists.

+A fourth possibility: Doug is offended by Raynard's original question, and is suggesting that if we have to make Grinnell into something totally unique, we'll be going off track.

 A final possibility: By being this extreme, Doug is challenging us to think about our values more deeply.
 Why would we want to keep men, even if we see that men are less successful than women?
 As we make arguments for that, we might also be making arguments for keeping other groups who are sometimes less "successful" than other groups.
 I know that he's challenged me to think more about how I view the kinds of statistics we regularly use [12].
 And, as I noted above, I do appreciate the challenge to think outside the box about Grinnell.

 Will Doug tell us more about what he was thinking?
 I hope so.

+---

+Was this a useful essay for me to write?
+I'm not sure.
+I feel strange about being so defensive.
+I don't feel like I've responded properly to what I hope are Doug's challenges to think outside the box.
+On the other hand, I have identified what I most value about Grinnell (three things: diversity, need-blind admissions plus meeting full demonstrated need, the hybrid of open curriculum and self gov).
+Still, I don't feel good.
+I prefer either the joy of a really positive essay or the righteous anger that comes from a rant.
+This essay gives me neither.
+Oh well.
 In the mean time, he's inspired me to write a few more essays.

 ---